Bass Boost Circuit: Enhancing the Audio on Your Sound System

 Working principle:

-Some signals may return to the frequency filter circuit.
-That way, it provides more gain controllability for the frequency ratio.
+Some signals may return to the frequency filter circuit, which provides more gain controllability for the frequency ratio.

 You can increase or decrease the low-frequency level by adjusting the VR1 potentiometer.